-What Do I Need to Participate in TI’s Worship … Next to the entrance of the Kraft Sanctuary, you should be welcomed by one of our Greeters, who will hand you an “Order of Service” outlining the flow of the service and updating you on everything happening at Temple Israel.
+As you enter the Kraft Sanctuary, another of our “Greeters” will hand you an “Order of Service” outlining the flow of the service and updating you on everything happening at Temple Israel.
 Additionally, you will find tallitot (ritual fringed shawls) and kippot (head coverings).
 Both Jewish men and Jewish women are invited to wear a head covering in the synagogue, but it is absolutely not required.
-If you so choose, you are also welcome to borrow a tallit to wear, however, please note that they are traditionally only worn during morning/daytime services.
+If you so choose, you are also welcome to borrow a tallit to wear; however, please note that they are traditionally only worn during morning/daytime services.

-Remembering a Loved One … If you are observing a recent passing of a loved one, or observing the anniversary of a loved one’s passing, please feel free to include their name when Rabbi Olshein asks for names before the recitation of the Mourner's Kaddish.
+If you are observing a recent passing of a loved one, or observing the anniversary of a loved one’s passing, please feel free to include their name when the Rabbi asks for names before the recitation of the Mourner's Kaddish.

-Attending Services and other Programs … In addition to weekly Shabbat services on Friday evenings, Torah study every Saturday morning, and about-monthly Shabbat morning worship (called “Out of the Box Shabbat”), we celebrate the full range of annual holidays and have an extensive adult education program called, “TI Learns” (which includes both Jewish and non-Jewish learning).
-Additionally, new programs are developed in response to our evolving community.
+In addition to weekly Shabbat services on Friday evenings, Torah Study every Saturday morning, and approximately once-a-month Shabbat morning worship (called “Out of the Box Shabbat”), we celebrate the full range of annual holidays and have an extensive adult education program which includes both Jewish and non-Jewish learning.
+New programs are constantly developed in response to our evolving community.
 We are here to support you on your Jewish path and believe that coming together to learn and celebrate enriches everyone.
-We hope to see you more often!